+Central Coast homeowners, just like those are eligible for government rebates.
 The NSW state rebates vary depending on the size of the solar system.
-The local government will award all eligible residents the rebates according to their system’s size.
+The local government will award all eligible Central Coast residents the rebates according to their system’s size.
 This scheme is designed to be beneficial to both the government as well as the public.
-It allows people to install high-quality solar panels at an affordable cost.
+It allows people in Central Coast NSW to install high-quality solar panels at an affordable cost.

 NSW rebate on battery storage